Pharmacy staff is available to answer questions and provide guidance about your over-the-counter and prescription medications.

 - Have your primary care provider fax your prescription to 603-862-3229.

 We are currently unable to provide new evaluations or requests for stimulant medication treatment for ADD/ADHD.
 Please speak to your primary care clinician for their assistance in continuing any prescribed medication prior to your arrival on campus.
-Although stimulant medication is a class II controlled substance, prescriptions may be prescribed electronically and across state lines by your clinician to our pharmacy or another local pharmacy.
+Although stimulant medication is a class II controlled substance, prescriptions may be prescribed electronically and across state lines by your clinician to our pharmacy.

 A prescription may not be required for some emergency contraception (EC).
 Contact the pharmacy at 603-862-1094 for more information.

-The pharmacy also offers non-prescription items, sometimes at a savings of 40% less than local retailers.
+The pharmacy carries non-prescription items, sometimes at a savings of 40% less than local retailers.

-Payments are due at the time of service.
-We’re unable to accept pharmacy insurance plans, with the exception of the UNH Student Health Benefits Plan.
-Many prescriptions written for acute needs by clinicians at Health & Wellness may be filled for $5.00 without using your insurance pharmacy benefit.
+Co-payments are due at the time of service.
 Payments may be made by cash, check, credit card (i.e., Visa, MasterCard or Discover), Cat’s Cache and flexible spending account (FSA) card.

 Let us help you properly dispose of prescription drug containers and unused prescription medications.